Welcome to the new Golem Cloud Docs! 👋

 Terminal

-golem-cli api-definition import @open_api_spec.json
+golem-cli api-definition import open_api.json

 Terminal

-Integrating Golem with existing API Gateways
+Integrating worker-gateway with existing API Gateways

 Note that, while the Golem's Worker Gateway is a powerful tool for defining and managing API endpoints, it is not a full-fledged API Gateway.
 However, it can be used conjunction with existing API Gateways, allowing you to leverage the capabilities of both systems.
 For example, you can use Golem's Worker Gateway to define and manage the worker bindings for your API endpoints, while using an API Gateway to handle other aspects of API management, such as authentication, rate limiting, and monitoring.
 In this scenario, the third party API Gateway would route incoming requests to Golem based on the defined endpoints, allowing Golem's Worker Gateway to handle the request processing and response generation.